 How is Leadnow funded?

 We’re incredibly proud and grateful to rely on the Leadnow community for small donations that provide the overwhelming majority of our funding.
-Our launch in 2011 was funded through personal savings, family and friends, and about 15 founding donors, most of whom donated around $100.
+Our launch in 2011 was funded by family and friends, and a handful of founding donors, most of whom donated around $100.
 Our model always aimed to be member-funded, and by 2016, 74% of our funding came from our community chipping in the few dollars they could afford.
 In 2019, more than 93% of our funding was generously donated by over 22,000 members contributing an average of $3.59 at a time, together with over 3,400 members that sustain our work through regular monthly donations.
 As movement builders, we're also committed to working in allyship with other organizations when issues demand collective power.
 We occasionally receive grant funding from allied organizations to work on specific campaigns that are aligned with our community’s top-ranked priorities, like addressing the global climate emergency.

-To learn more about our financials, check out our most recent annual report.
+To learn more about our financials, check out our most recent financial reports here.

 Please consider chipping in today by visiting our donation page.

 Where do the funds go?

-Your donations help fund our campaigns, our operations and our cutting-edge technology to help people strengthen and amplify the voices and actions of our community.
-Donors fund campaign tactics like radio ads and rallies, and to cover the modest salaries of our small team.
-We know the Leadnow community has ambitious plans and we’ve worked hard to make our donations stretch to make this vision possible.
+Your donations help fund our campaigns, our operations and our cutting-edge technology to unite, strengthen and amplify the voices and actions of our community.
+Donors fund campaign tactics like radio ads and rallies, and cover the modest salaries of our small team.
+We know the Leadnow community has ambitious plans and we’ve worked hard to manage donations efficiently to ensure the greatest impact possible.